laanwj/adlmidi/README.md

 - A colored letter means an instrument is playing at the pitch and on the channel.
 Each instrument gets an unique letter/color if possible.
 - `<` means an instrument was played with a pitch bend.
-- `%` means that the note is sustaining (key released but sound continues).
+- `%` means that the note is releasing (mistakingly, I think, called sustaining in the source).

 Diagnostic messages are overlayed on this in blue text.